MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/push-request-response-headers.md

 ### X-WNS-Msg-ID

 This header is used to provide the caller with an identifier for the notification.
 We recommended that this header be logged to help debug issues.
-This header, together with the X-WNS-Debug-Trace header, is required when reporting an issue to WNS.
+This header, together with the X-WNS-Debug-Trace and MS-CV, are required when reporting an issue to WNS.

     X-WNS-Msg-ID: <string value>